tankangliang/tp/docs/UserGuide.md

 Your data is automatically saved after every change.
 The file is saved in the ubiquitous `.json` format, which allows you to edit the file manually without even opening **TBM** up.
-The location for this file is `./data/tbmManager.json` (indicated at the bottom left of the window), where the `.` represents the directory where you have saved `TBM.jar`.
+The location for this file is `./data/tbmManager.json` (indicated at the bottom left of the application), where the `.` represents the directory where you have saved `TBM.jar`.
 Here's a snippet of this editable text file:

 ```json5